ascopes/protobuf-maven-plugin/README.md

 ## Contributing

-Since this is a new project, any contributions are always welcome!
-This includes contributing integration test cases or reporting issues.
-Any input is greatly appreciated.
+Any input is greatly appreciated and welcome.
+Be it raising issues for bugs or confusing behaviour, or raising PRs!